finahere/finahere/README.md

 ## 👩🏻‍💼 About Me

 🔭 I’m currently working on a pomodoro focus tool called 'ReaDoro' short for readerspomodoro.<br/>
-🌱 I’m currently learning a refresh on React and UI/UX.<br/>
+🌱 I’m always keeping up with new technologies.<br/>
 💬 Ask me about anything at all, i'll be sure to answer if I know.<br/>
-📫 Below are my socials if you'd like to connect, and reach out for collaborations<br/>
+📫 Let's collaborate<br/>
 ⚡ Fun fact: I love reading and painting too!<br/>

 ## 🧰 Languages and Tools